cssinjs/jss/docs/react-jss.md

 To use it, simply extend your existing props interface with `WithStyles<typeof styles>`, where `styles` is your styles object.

+> Note: To use WithStyles you must use react-jss version 10 or higher.

 Example

 ```typescript